Harvard-CS145/load_balancing/README.md

-# Project 5: Flowlet-based Load Balancing
+# Project 5: Flowlet and congestion-aware Load Balancing

 ## Objectives

 - Understand the concept of flowlets and detect flowlets in real-traffic
 - Understand the benefits of flowlet based load balancing
-- Implementing the [CONGA](https://people.csail.mit.edu/alizadeh/papers/conga-sigcomm14.pdf) load balancing algorithm.
+- Understand the [CONGA](https://people.csail.mit.edu/alizadeh/papers/conga-sigcomm14.pdf) load balancing algorithm.
 - Understand the benefits of congestion aware load balancing

 ## Getting Started